David-Papworth/Practical_Project/README.md

 Nginx is being used as a load balancer for this project.
 A load balancer is

 Ansible:
-Is being used to install packages onto the vm as well as set up the workers and managers
+Is being used to install packages onto the vm as well as set up the workers and managers.

 Docker:
 docker is used to containerise the 4 services.